starcoinorg/starcoin-cookbook/docs/03-move/97-move-test/02-move-integration-test.md

         --block-number <block-number>       block number to read state from. default to latest block number --addresses <named-addresses>...
-    -n, --network <network>                 genesis with the network --public-keys <public-keys>...
+    -n, --network <network>                 genesis with the network --public-keys <public-keys>...      the `public-keys` option is deprecated, please remove it.
-        --rpc <rpc>                         use remote starcoin rpc as initial state
+        --rpc <rpc>                         use remote starcoin rpc as initial state --debug <debug>                     enable debug mode, output more info to stderr.
 ```

 Directive `init` can declare the initial state of you integration test.
 You can either start from a fresh blockchain state by providing arg `-n test`,
 or fork from a remote state snapshot like `--rpc http://main.seed.starcoin.org:9850 --block-number 100000`.
-`--address <named-addresses>` can be used to declare additional named addressed which will be used in the integration test later.
+`--address <named-addresses>` can be used to declare additional named addressed which will be used in the integration test later. `--debug` mode will print more information of transaction results.

 Examples: